eight04/comic-viewer/README.md

 Todos
 -----
-* In firefox with overflow hidden, the search next won't jump to correct position.
+* In firefox with overflow hidden, the page won't scroll to correct position while searching.
-* Smart page up/page down.
-* Smart left/right.
-* Filter.
+* Filter folders.

-/view?path=PATH
-/src?path=PATH

 Related apps
 ------------